 - "The Best Things in Life Are Free" (With Luthor Vandross)

 - "What's It Gonna Be?!" (with Busta Rhymes)

-- Artistic License - Biology: She reportedly refused to make out with Tupac Shakur while filming Poetic Justice until he was tested for HIV, even though it was common knowledge by the early 90's that the virus is not transmitted that way.
+- Artistic License – Biology: She reportedly refused to kiss Tupac Shakur, her co-star in Poetic Justice, until he was tested for HIV, even though it was common knowledge by the early 90's that the virus is not transmitted that way.

 - Auto-Tune: Employs this to full effect in "All For You".

-- Big Brother Worship: She's seen by many as the female version of Michael Jackson, although that may be an oversimplification.
+- Big Brother Worship: She's seen by many as the female version of Michael, although that may be an oversimplification.

 - Breakout Character: Real Life version.
 She is the only Jackson not primarily identified by her relationship to Michael.

-- Brother-Sister Team: Sang a duet with Michael on his HIStory album.
+- Brother–Sister Team: "Scream" duet with Michael on his HIStory album.